 What is a urostomy?

 A urostomy is a surgical procedure which diverts the normal flow of urine from the kidneys and ureters into a specially created stoma.
 To create the stoma, the surgeon will isolate a short piece of your small intestine from which he will fashion a tube or spout (known as an ileal conduit).
 The two ureters will be plumbed into this spout which will be brought to the surface of the abdomen.
 Urine will continue to pass through the stoma, completely bypassing the bladder.
 The bladder may or may not be removed.
 A urostomy is permanent.
-There are a number of reasons for a urostomy, all of which are connected to a defect or problem with the urinary system which needs to be removed or bypassed.
+There are a number of reasons for having one, all of which are connected to a defect or problem with the urinary system which needs to be removed or bypassed.
 Babies are sometimes born with a defect of their urinary system.
 In adults, neurological disorders leading to severe incontinence or bladder cancer may result in urostomy surgery.

 How the urinary system normally works